 Attending Iyengar teacher training workshops or programs does not in itself provide certification to teach Iyengar Yoga or to use the name Iyengar.
-Only by attending and passing IYNAUS Introductory I &II Assessments does one qualify for and become a certified teacher of Iyengar Yoga.
-Non-certified teachers may not use or advertise the terms "Iyengar Yoga,” “Iyengar style,“ or “Iyengar influenced” or similar words that could imply that they are certified to teach Iyengar yoga in classes, teacher trainings, workshops, and the like.
-They may not use the name Iyengar in any form of business communication, advertising on websites, or for any financial gain.
+Only by attending and passing IYNAUS Introductory II Assessments does one qualify for and become a Certified Iyengar Yoga Teacher.
+Non-certified teachers may not use or advertise the terms "Iyengar Yoga,” “Iyengar style,“ or “Iyengar influenced” or similar words that could imply that they are certified or qualified to teach Iyengar yoga in classes, teacher trainings, workshops, and the like.
+They may not use the name Iyengar in any form of business communication, advertising, or for any financial gain.
 They may indicate that they have taken classes with Iyengar Yoga teachers; while teaching they may on occasion acknowledge that a certain way of teaching is drawn from the Iyengar method.

-As part of observing the second Yama, Satya (truthfulness), non-certified teachers or certified teachers who are not in good standing should not lead students to believe that they are being taught by a fully certified Iyengar Yoga teacher in good standing.
-Additional information regarding the appropriate use of Mr. Iyengar’s name is also available in our Certification Manual.
+As part of observing the second Yama, Satya (truthfulness), noncertified teachers or certified teachers who are not in good standing should not lead students to believe that they are being taught by a fully Certified Iyengar Yoga Teacher in good standing.
+Additional information regarding the appropriate use of Mr. Iyengar’s name is also available in the IYNAUS Certification Manual.
 The Iyengar Yoga community welcomes all teachers to participate in our Certification process.
-That way, they too can earn the right to say that they teach Iyengar Yoga and assume the responsibility that goes with it.
+That way, they too can earn the right to say that they teach Iyengar Yoga and assume the responsibilities that goes with that privilege.

 INFRACTIONS OF THIS TRADEMARK

 There have been concerns within our community about non-certified teachers who have stated or advertised that they teach Iyengar Yoga.
-Certified Iyengar Yoga Teachers find it disappointing that others, who have not followed the certification path outlined by Guruji, should claim authority to teach a subject we hold dear.
+Certified Iyengar Yoga Teachers find it disappointing that others, who have not followed the certification path/years of training outlined by Guruji, should claim authority to teach a subject we hold dear.

-This patent was applied for at the request of BKS Iyengar and as part of IYNAUS's ongoing efforts to protect the teachings of Mr. Iyengar and the future of Certified Iyengar Teachers and toshow respect for the Certification Mark, which represents years of study,practice and strict dedication to the method.
+This trademark was applied for at the request of B.K.S.
+Iyengar and as part of IYNAUS's ongoing efforts to protect the teachings of Mr. Iyengar and the future of Certified Iyengar Yoga Teachers and to show respect for the Certification Mark, which represents years of study, practice and strict dedication to the method.